Kodeworks/rust-nannou-workshop/part1/README.md

 ```

 Exercises 1.A to 1.I are based on basic knowledge of how to move objects to different positions on the window, set the colors, translating the drawing context, and how to rotate objects using The Sons of Trigonomic Thrønder, `sin()` and `cos()`.
-If this is all to familiar to you, you can take the Rocket Option™, and land on Exercise 1.J, where we will start actually building the Whitney piece.
+If this is all too familiar to you, you can take the Rocket Option™, and land on Exercise 1.J, where we will start actually building the Whitney piece.

 ### Learning goals
 After the exercises in Part 1 you will have a basic understanding of the following: